 Known as the world’s first Professional Ice Technician, Doug Moore was the coolest man behind the scenes in hockey – hands down.

 His journey into ice making history began in 1974 when Harold Ballard, owner of the Toronto Maple Leafs, promoted him to Chief Engineer, making him responsible for ice conditions at Maple Leaf Gardens.
 The NHL had tripled to 18 teams by then, bringing a longer schedule and warm weather hockey.
 Ownership added a centre-hung scoreboard and increased seating for hockey to 17,000.
-With an antiquated refrigeration plant and a concrete floor nearly 50 years old, Doug realized providing a high quality ice surface for the Leafs would require changes in how artificial ice
+With an antiquated refrigeration plant and a concrete floor nearly 50 years old, Doug realized providing a high quality ice surface for the Leafs would require changes in how artificial ice is created and maintained.

 Doug started experimenting with the Gardens’ surface, determined to improve “all things ice.”
 He applied science to freezing water and discovered purity was the key.
 Mineral free water froze faster and using hot water floods produced a smooth, shiny ice sheet.
 He focused on ice paint, developing a specific formula for ice sports and bright enough for television broadcasts.
 Inspired by messages painted freehand on the ice by the Gardens’ paint shop, Doug created pounce patterns for sponsorship logos, adding a new revenue stream for ice facilities.

 The Gardens’ ice surface was now denser, harder and faster and able to withstand razor-sharp skate blades and the heat of glaring television lights.
 Accolades poured in and Doug’s reputation as an authority on ice making was the talk of the National Hockey League.
 His talents were recruited by skating icons like Toller Cranston and Elvis Stojko.
 He rocked the world of curling, sharing his formulas with the best ice makers in the country.